Guide last updated by Hester Swift, May 2025

 Voting records

-General Assembly and Security Council votes are officially recorded in their meeting records, which are available on the UN Official Document System and in the UN Digital Library; more information about meeting records is given above.
+General Assembly and Security Council votes are officially recorded in their meeting records, which are available in the UN Official Document System and in the UN Digital Library; more information about meeting records is given above.

 Voting records also appear in the sessional titles, Resolutions and decisions adopted by the General Assembly (held at IALS, also on HeinOnline) and Resolutions and decisions of the Security Council (not held at IALS, not on HeinOnline - see depository libraries).